Materials graph tutorial – Lens Studio

 This gets the texture color information from the Inspector panel, and outputs that as the shader.
 That’s not very interesting.

-The texture data is RGBA data – which is just 4 numbers (for each pixel in the texture): Red, Green, Blue, Alpha (=transparency).
+The texture data is RGBA data – which is just 4 numbers: Red, Green, Blue, Alpha (=transparency).

-Since they’re just numbers, you could, for instance, multiply this texture by another number, which will change the brightness of the image.
+Since they’re just numbers, you could multiply this texture by another number, which will change the brightness of the image.

 Add a Multiply node to this graph.
 You can hold shift and drag it on top of the line to make it connect automatically.